jawahar-shazab/docs/docs/api.md

 POST /v1/rois/detectorRef/:detectorRef/:agentRef
 ```

-Creates a new ROI and links it to a specific detector and agent.
+This API creates a new ROI and links it to a specific detector and agent, identified by their `detectorRef` and `agentRef`.
+This allows for targeting a particular area of interest tied to specific detection systems and agents.

 #### 4.Update ROI